 Is an Iced Latte the Same as Coffee?

-The short of it is that no, they’re not exactly the same.
-There are two main differences between iced coffee and an iced latte, and it comes down to the type of coffee used, and the milk ratios.
+The short answer is that, no, they’re not exactly the same.
+There are two main differences between iced coffee and an iced latte, and it comes down to the type of coffee used and the milk ratios.

-An iced latte is made with espresso, which is much stronger than coffee, and there is more milk in an iced latte, because… latte ratios!
+An iced latte is made with espresso, which is much stronger than coffee.
+It also contains more milk because… latte ratios!

 Eager for more coffee info?
 Read more about iced lattes in this post, and the differences between iced coffee and cold brew here.